retiukhina/Excercises_Kerrisk_The_Linux_Programming_Interface/Pipes_and_FIFOs/README.md

 Attempts to read from a pipe that is currently empty block until at least one byte has been written to the pipe.
 If the write end of a pipe is closed, then a process reading from the pipe will see end-of-file (i.e., read() returns 0) once it has read all remaining data in the pipe.

 Pipes are unidirectional
 Data can travel only in one direction through a pipe.
 One end of the pipe is used for writing, and the other end is used for reading.
+Write to pfd[1] → Read from pfd[0].

 Writes of up to PIPE_BUF bytes are guaranteed to be atomic If multiple processes are writing to a single pipe, then it is guaranteed that their data won’t be intermingled if they write no more than PIPE_BUF bytes at a time.
 When writing blocks of data larger than PIPE_BUF bytes to a pipe, the kernel may transfer the data in multiple smaller pieces, appending further data as the reader removes bytes from the pipe.
 When there is only a single process writing to a pipe (the usual case), this doesn’t matter.